 Benefits need not be financial either.
 Do you offer flexible work hours, casual Fridays, work-from-home options, or flexibility for working parents?
 Such benefits may be just the thing to move a candidate toward accepting your offer.

 If you are going to be recruiting beyond the local area, you want to be sure and highlight advantages to the area.
 Are you in a location with great recreational offerings, an inexpensive cost of living, or easy commutes?
 Make sure your candidates know about such features early in the recruitment process.

 There are other ways beyond salary to improve the take-home pay for employees.
 Employee incentive programs allow employees to gain additional compensation for meeting certain performance or sales marks.
 Incentive programs can also provide for gift certificates, gift cards, or special excursions for top performances.

 Profit-sharing is a powerful way to express the value you place in your employees.
 Sharing profits lets employees know how valuable you consider their contributions to your success.

 Benetrends helps companies with the complexities of attracting new employees.
-We offer unique solutions for small business lending as well as a full range of services to support your growing workforce, including retirement plan management, payroll management, and insurance plans for you and your employees.
+We offer unique solutions for small business lending as well as a full range of services to support your growing workforce, including retirement plan management, and insurance plans for you and your employees.